1umair/Forecasting-Bikeshare-DC/Project Proposal/team10-proposal.md

 #### Add some possible Supporting Research Questions (2-4 RQs that support problem statement):
 * What are the main factors influencing bikesharing rates?
-* How sensitive is bikesharing to the influencing factors?
+* How sensitive is bikesharing to influencing factors such as weather or season?

 ### Business Justification: